 - Contact us right away if you move or if there are changes to your situation.

-- Be open to move anywhere in Peel once we contact you.
+- Be willing to move anywhere in Peel once we contact you.

 - Don't refuse housing subsidy when it is offered to you.

-While you are waiting for housing subsidy, you may search for other living arrangements on your own, and apply for housing subsidy in other municipalities (towns, cities, or Regions) outside of Peel.
+While you're waiting for housing subsidy, you may search for other living arrangements on your own, and apply for housing subsidy in other municipalities (towns, cities, or Regions) outside of Peel.

 You can look for a lower-cost market rental unit (which isn't subsidized) on your own.
 You can check market listings for available apartments for rent.

 To find the phone number for a particular market rental unit, you can check our list of Social housing providers in Peel - market units.

 Housing subsidies in other municipalities

 You can apply for housing subsidy in other municipalities outside of Peel, even if you're already on the wait list in Peel.
 You can move into housing in the municipality that contacts you first when a subsidy is available.

 To apply for housing subsidy in other municipalities, you'll need to visit their websites and follow their instructions to apply.
 Every municipality has its own application process.
 To find a list of municipalities offering social housing programs, visit Ontario's list of Service Managers and their service areas.

 Other financial support

 We also offer several support options that you can apply for, which may help you during your wait: